RexManglicmot/Mammographic-Masses-Neural-Network/Mammographic-Masses-Neural-Network.md

 -   learn and model complex relationships
 -   generalize the data

+Disadvantage of Neural Networks:

+-   Blackbox - we are not entirely certain of how the model came up with the output
+-   Requires more data than traditional ML.
+For example, thousands if not millions of observations

 ``` r
 #normalize the dataset with a function
 data_norm <- function (x) {